gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Features.md

 ## Error screen

-* The error screen shows different type of errors for the user.
+The error screen shows different types of errors for the user.
     Check for the types of errors in `ErrorType` documentation.

-* The screen supports custom navigation bar by inserting a custom UINavigationController for the configuration file.
+The screen supports custom navigation bar by passing a custom UINavigationController to the configuration file.
 ``` swift

         let customNavigationController = UINavigationController()
         GiniConfiguration.shared.customNavigationController = customNavigationController
  ```

- * The screen supports custom bottom navigation bar by creating a custom navigation bar that conforms to `ErrorBottomNavigationBarAdapter`
+ The screen supports custom bottom navigation bar by creating a custom navigation bar that conforms to `ErrorBottomNavigationBarAdapter`